 Road tripping with the kids?
 Our tips for the family getaway

-With WA border restrictions easing and no international travel in sight for the near future means majority of West Australians are looking to pack the car and hit the road.
+With international travel still feeling like a lifetime away, the majority of West Australians are looking to pack up the car and hit the road.
 If you have a young family, it is most likely that the days of last-minute plans and chucking the swag in the back of the car are no longer possible.
 But family road trips needn’t be stressful.
 In fact, with a little preparation and planning, the journey could even end up being better than your destination.
 Here are our top tips when travelling with the family.

 Plan your breaks